TomConlin/Sudiball/README.md

 It also allows covering the support surface with a (_replacable_)
 sheet material i.e. metal or fancy plastics cut into a strip with a [Cone Calculator](https://duckduckgo.com/?q=cone+calculator&ia=web)

-With a minimal sized ring for a standard three plane SudiBall
+With a slightly larger than minimal sized ring for a standard three plane SudiBall
 an off-the-shelf [45-deg rouder bit](https://duckduckgo.com/?q=45+deg+router+bit+chamfer&iax=1&ia=images)
 swung in a [router compass jig](https://duckduckgo.com/?q=router+compass+jig&iar=images&iax=1&ia=images) will chamfer a nearly normal support surface.